 Two days are enough.
-You can combine a weekend in Heidelberg along with another city as part of a longer trip or -even better- as part of a road trip through Germany.
+You can combine a weekend in Heidelberg along with another city as part of a more extended trip or -even better- as part of a road trip through Germany.

 The historical center occupies an area you can explore in a couple of days, in detail.

-We went to Heidelberg near the end of August so weather was slightly cool, not too warm.
+We went to Heidelberg near the end of August, so the weather was slightly chilly, not too warm.

-Clouds were coming and going and in some places a light jacket was necessary.
-A few days ago we were spending a week in Ios island, Greece where it was really hot.
-Talking about a huge difference!
+Clouds were coming and going, and in some places a light jacket was necessary.
+A few days ago we were spending a week in Ios island, Greece where it was boiling — talking about a huge difference!

 Here is our itinerary, which also left us plenty of time for relaxing too.